swapnil233/Bank_Statement_Analysis/README.md

 4. Change the value of 'target' to whatever you want track, according to the rules given in the .py file (ie if I wanted to track all Tim Horton's spendings I'd just need to put target='tim' as it checks for the first word.

 ### Bonus:
 I do UberEats, DoorDash and SkipTheDishes as a side income.
 I've included the code to check how much you've earned with these.
+Just un-comment them (remove the ''' from top and bottom).